Excalibra/XORPHER/README.md

 8. **Updated roadmap** to mark v2.5 features as completed
 9. **Added custom and legacy to command line arguments**
 10. **Updated all version references** from 2.1 to 2.5

+## Planned Updates

+- Add option to encrypt from a file for shellcodes